jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 Revision history:
 _____________________________________________________________________________________

 Added restore of prior size of panels when user closes and reopens a tool.
 Data stored in the current Igor experiment.
 Size limited to 50% width and 90% height.
+Hold down any modifier key and size will be reset to original default state.

 1.92 5/1/2017